Six ways to stretch your retirement dollars

 As your life changes over time, you need to assess how you can protect your loved ones during each stage of life.
 Life insurance is one way to help with some of the responsibility of providing for and protecting your loved ones.
 As you near retirement, it’s important to re-assess your plan and adjust coverage if you need to.
 If you no longer have any financial dependents, you could consider lowering your life insurance coverage and redirecting any of your savings to help prepare for long-term care expenses.
 You may decide to keep the same level of coverage and use it as a potential source of supplemental retirement income or a way to help transfer your estate.
 Speak with an advisor to determine what insurance coverage you may need in retirement.

 Your home may be a place where you’ve built family memories over the years, but it can also be a valuable asset when it comes to your retirement.
 When you own a home, you’re sitting on a great deal of value that can be used to your advantage, especially if, like many retirees, your kids have moved out and you have more space than you need.
 If you sell your home and downsize to a less expensive residence, you can reinvest the profits from that sale to create an additional income source.
 Profiting from the sale of a home can make you liable for capital gains and recapture taxes, but there are ways to limit your exposure, such as putting the money toward an investment property.

 Make Social Security work harder for you

 Social Security offers a base amount of income you can’t outlive—and is one way to supplement your retirement savings.
-It’s helpful to understand how Social Security can work within your retirement income strategy, and find ways to maximize how much you’re getting.
+There are many ways to maximize how much you're getting from Social Security.

 DELAY SOCIAL SECURITY BENEFITS